Economics

 ECON 287: Organizations and Human Behavior

 This course is a study of specific aspects of organization culture, such as motivation, conflict, power, and leadership.
 Focus is on improving the effectiveness of organizations by strengthening human processes.
-(This course may be taken for credit as PSYC 287 or BUSI 287.)
+(This course may be taken for credit as BUSI 287.)

 ECON 301: Intermediate Microeconomics